 A key part of this process is a comprehensive review of business plans to address specific challenges in the current environment.
-Supply He chain is still short, so you may need to diversify your supplier base to better meet your inventory needs.
+Supply He chains is still short, so you may need to diversify your supplier base to better meet your inventory needs.

 You’re probably thinking of your employees as well, and how the talent war will affect your business in the short and long term.
-What are your hiring and retention strategies to maintain consistent performance levels? what is it like?
+What are your hiring and retention strategies to maintain consistent performance levels?
+What is it like?

 Small business inflation prevention measures will pay off later